 The statistics gathered in this way allow system and instance monitoring with more than 25 key indicators.
-ServicePilot will display built-in dashboards with the essential MySQL indicators, such as response times, failure rates, and database-activity breakdowns for MySQL/MariaDB databases.
+ServicePilot will display built-in dashboards with the essential database indicators, such as response times, failure rates, and database-activity breakdowns.

 This package ensures consistent performance metric collection and database connection sizing monitoring across different MySQL versions:

 - MySQL 5.7 Qcache_xxx

 ServicePilot allows you to build a complete and unified MySQL/MariaDB database performance checklist.
 Using additional ServicePilot packages to monitor your application and database environment, you can:

 - Ensure your system and OS work fine with server data

 - Verify your virtualization health with virtual machine metrics